Here you can find our full rules. Use the menu below to jump to:

 21. Judges are not permitted to enter any of the Prizes in the year they are judging.

-22. Members of the boards of any of the Prize’s partners, or members of the Council of the Orwell Prize, are not permitted to enter (click here for a full list).
+22. Members of the boards of any of the Prize’s partners, or trustees of The Orwell Foundation, are not permitted to enter (click here for a full list).

 Book Prize Submissions

 25. All submitted books must have been published for the first time in the calendar year preceding the award.
 A book which was published in paperback for the first time in 2017, for example, would not be eligible for the 2018 Prize if a hardback version had been published in 2016.

 26. Revised editions and reprints will not be considered, unless the revisions are so major as to effectively render the entry a new publication.

 27. A single author, or very small team of authors, must be clearly identifiable.
 Anthologies consisting of work by more than one author will not be accepted, but books where co-authors have worked on the entire book together will be.

 28. There is no limit to the number of books a publisher or imprint may enter.